migueteado/turbo-octo-lamp/README.md

 ## Getting Started

+1. Clone the repository to your local environment using your preferred method.
-1. Install the dependencies with `yarn install`.
+2. Install the dependencies with `yarn install`.
-2. Run Dev server with `yarn dev`.
+3. Run Dev server with `yarn dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To create the static folder run `yarn build`.
+To create the static production-ready folder run `yarn build`.

 For production run `yarn start`.